 For example, you can invest in a general market fund based on the S&P 500 Index.
 For the cost of a single share of an S&P 500 index fund, you’ll have a sliver of the 500 or so largest publicly traded companies in America.

 Alternatively, you can invest in individual market sectors.
 Examples include energy, utilities, technology, biotechnology, and health care, among many others.
-You can also invest in index funds which specialize in foreign markets, like Europe or Japan, or emerging markets in Latin America and Asia.
-You can even choose index funds based on specific performance, like growth stocks or high dividend stocks.
+You can also invest in index funds that specialize in foreign markets, like Europe or Japan, or emerging markets in Latin America and Asia.
+You can even choose index funds based on specific performance, like growth stocks or high-dividend stocks.

 The low level of trading means index funds are less likely to generate capital gains income – which is generally taxable.
 And when they do, they’re usually long-term capital gains, which are taxed at lower rates, and sometimes at 0%.